warrench/dysart/README.md

 * To see a list of commands, run `$ dys` or `$ dys help`.

+### DyPy interpreter setup
+Under Dysart, a special $PYTHONSTARTUP script is run to provide the user a consistent interavtive programming environment.
+At the moment, this script connects to a default database and Labber InstrumentServer, and making these assets accessible to the other system components.

 ### Dummy measurements
 The "dummy lab" in `dysart/measurements` provides a model of some of the desired end-state functionality.
 This virtual lab setting provides a collection